gavinshelley3/node-express-react-todo/tutorials/1-Back-End.md

 We will *not* assume that the items are ordered in the `items` array by their `id`.
 So to find an item with a given `id` we will create an `itemsMap`, which is an array that contains just the item ids.
 We can then search through this array using `indexOf`.
-Once we have the item we want, we use the `text` and `completed` fields from `req.body` to change the item.
+Once we have the item we want, we use the `task` and `completed` fields from `req.body` to change the item.

 We return an error if the item isn't found.
 Like with other requests, we return